itdesign/kubernetes-workshop/docs/tutorial/00-get-started/04-architecture.md

 ## Frontend service

 The frontend is a UI to enter calculations and view the result.
-It is also possible to view a history all calculations.
+It is also possible to view a history of all calculations.

 ![Screenshot of the frontend UI](04-ui-frontend.png)